MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1421-Grains-Similarly-Handled-Commodities-Marketing-Assistance-Loans-Loan-Deficiency-Payments/subpart-B-Marketing-Assistance-Loans/section-1421.104.md

 ##### § 1421.104 Making MALs. #####

-(a)(1) CCC may conduct such lien searches, and may perfect its interest in loan commodities under State law, as it deems to be in its interest.
+(a)(1) CCC may conduct such lien searches and may perfect its interest in loan commodities under State law as it deems to be in its interest.

 (2) The cost for terminating the financing statement for MALs disbursed under this part before the end of the term will be paid by the producer.